Cynthia1115/CSC316_A4/README.md

 ### 🧑‍💻 Authors & Credits
-Project by **Cynthia Liu** , **Ayaan Asif** , **CTasheen Rana** University of Toronto — *CSC316: Data Visualization and Storytelling*
-Inspired by real-world climate datasets and the mission to make data-driven stories engaging and accessible.
+Project by **Cynthia Liu** , **Ayaan Asif** , **CTasheen Rana** University of Toronto — *CSC316: Data Visualization * Inspired by real-world climate datasets and the mission to make data-driven stories engaging and accessible.